 - A quote from or referance to Article III of the CSU Student Conduct Code

 Tailor your statement to the types of assignments you will be giving and instruct your students on the citation methods you expect them to use.
 Providing resources for correct citation may help your students as well.

-Please see the Writing@CSU: Writing Guides.
+Please see the Writing Guides. on Writing@CSU

 Include definitions of types of academic misconduct from CSU policies:

 - Cheating; includes using unauthorized sources of information and providing or receiving unauthorized assistance on any form of academic work or engaging in any behavior specifically prohibited by the faculty member.